open-policy-agent/opa/ADOPTERS.md

   etc. SAP/Infrabox is used in production within SAP and has several external users.

+* [T-Mobile](https://www.t-mobile.com) uses OPA as a core component for their [MagTape](https://github.com/tmobile/magtape/) project that enforces best practices and secure configurations across their fleet of Kubernetes clusters (more info in [this blog post](https://opensource.t-mobile.com/blog/posts/rolling-out-the-magenta-tape/)).
+  T-Mobile also leverages OPA to enforce authorization workflows within their Corporate Delivery Platform (CI/CD).

 * [Tremolo Security](https://www.tremolosecurity.com/) uses OPA at a London-based financial services company to inject annotations and volume mount parameters into Kubernetes Pods so that workloads can